 - Why buy Ripple?

-Put simply, altcoins are a cryptocurrency that is not bitcoin.
-They operate using the same blockchain technology as bitcoin and also aim to be useful as a store of wealth and a means of exchange.
-There are more than 5,000 altcoins and each one has a chance to be currency of the future.
+Put simply, altcoins are a cryptocurrency that are alternatives to Bitcoin.
+They operate using the same blockchain technology as Bitcoin and also aim to be useful as a store of wealth and a means of exchange.
+There are reported to be 18,000+ altcoins and each one has a chance to be a currency of the future.

 In realistic terms, it is unlikely that there will be more than one winner of the crypto-race.
 Bitcoin is currently in pole position, but the market capitalisation data of the top cryptos suggests there is a chance for altcoins to catch up.
 From a trading perspective, rumours such as those cause dramatic price moves.